The Real Story on The Vietnam War and JFK’s Withdrawal Plans

 As for the question of JFK pulling out of Vietnam, this in part relies on information just presented in Question #1.

 There is little doubt that JFK wanted to withdraw from Vietnam.
-But the question for which there is an answer desired is whether JFK would have followed through on his desire.
+But the question for which an answer is desired is whether JFK would have followed through on his desire.

 Those that propose JFK would have done so leave out how the situation deteriorated after Diem and how the political costs to JFK would have risen due to this.
-JFK wanted, as with all Presidents that health with Vietnam to have what was called at the time “Peace With Honor,” a term later coined by Nixon.
+JFK wanted, as with all Presidents who health with Vietnam, to have what was called at the time “Peace With Honor,” a term later coined by Nixon.

 It is important to briefly address this concept.